Facts and figures

 Sydney Airport is Australia’s busiest airport.
-In 2016 the airport was used by 42 million passengers – an average of more than 114,000 passengers each day.
+In 2018 the airport was used by 44.4 million passengers.

 Our airport is located about 8km south of Sydney’s CBD and has convenient transport to the city by both road and rail.
 Efficient airports are vitally important to Australia’s national prosperity, facilitating international trade and community.
 They are an essential part of the transport networks that all successful modern economies rely on.
 There are three passenger terminals at Sydney Airport.